 Additional Features.
 On top of having a wide variety of songs in its library, users also have the privilege of getting the exclusive new releases of artists that you may or may not know of as well as videos of their concerts and live performances.
 Unfortunately, it’s not very clear if Amazon Music offers the same privilege.

-Verdict.
 Objectively speaking, Amazon Music is badly beaten by Apple.
 Apple Music has the features of Amazon Music and more, so it’s clear who’s the winner for this part of Amazon Music VS Apple Music comparison.

 It can be said that quality beats quantity, and sometimes, that proves to be true since having a large library is not enough to get more users.
 So how does Apple Music and Amazon Music fare in terms of streaming quality?